jeanslack/Videomass/download_installation.md

 ## Linux

 ### Ubuntu PPA
-This PPA currently publishes packages for Ubuntu 20.04 Focal (for now)
+This PPA currently publishes packages for Ubuntu 20.04 Focal and Ubuntu 20.10 Groovy (for now)

 - To install Videomass add this [PPA](https://launchpad.net/~jeanslack/+archive/ubuntu/videomass) to your system: